 On the very night of his resurrection, Jesus gave the Church the wonderful sacrament of reconciliation, when he bestowed on the apostles the power to lose and bind sin.
 We are blessed to have a full-time priest chaplain on Campus each day.
-Confession is available at any time upon request, each First Friday throughout the entire day, and during lunch periods on Wednesdays, Thursdays and Fridays.
+Confession is available at any time upon request, as well on Fridays during lunch mods.
 Additionally, penance services are available each fall and spring during the Liturgical Seasons of Advent and Lent whenever possible.
 Diocesan and religious priests from the greater Jacksonville area come to Assumption Catholic Church to celebrate the Sacrament of Reconciliation with our students and faculty.
 Families are encouraged to encounter Christ in the Sacraments, especially Eucharist and Reconciliation, celebrated in their own parishes.

 During the spring of their junior year, students are invited to apply to become Special Ministers of Communion.
-Once installed, these seniors assist with the distribution of Holy Communion at daily Mass and other Liturgies celebrated throughout the school year.
+Once installed, these seniors assist with the distribution of Holy Communion at school Masses and other Liturgies celebrated throughout the school year.

 Our extraordinary ministers of Holy Communion also serve the school community through a variety of peer ministry programs and services.

 Application packets are available by contacting a member of the Campus Ministry department during the second semester of the academic year.
 Candidates will receive a blessed medallion and Certificate of Installation signed by the Ordinary.

 March for Life

 "The March for Life is a peaceful , prayerful, protest of the 1973 Roe v.
 Wade decision that legalized abortion in the United States of America.
 Ever since that day, nearly 60,000,000 infants have been killed by abortion.
 Thousands of citizens, especially youth, will march to the capital building while praying, chanting, and meeting other pro-life individuals.